Devansbhatt12/MedAi/README.md

 ## 🎯 How It Works
 1. User enters symptoms, age, gender
-2. Flask sends data to Claude API with a medical prompt
+2. Flask sends data to Groq API with a medical prompt
 3. Claude returns structured JSON analysis
 4. Frontend renders the results beautifully